-You should check your specification periodically throughout the course, so bookmark the Edexcel IGCSE Biology homepage.
+You should check your specification periodically throughout the course, so bookmark the Edexcel IGCSE Combined Science homepage.

-The Edexcel International General Certificate of Secondary Education (IGCSE) in Biology is designed for use in independent schools and colleges, and is the same as the Certificate course offered for English state schools.
+The Edexcel International General Certificate of Secondary Education (IGCSE) in Combined Science is designed for use in schools and colleges.
 It is part of a suite of IGCSEs in Science offered by Edexcel.
-The course gives students the opportunity to experience biology within the context of their general education.
+The course gives students the opportunity to experience science within the context of their general education.